Jos LeDuc: Return to the Southern United States (1981–1984, 1986)

 Later that year, LeDuc returned to Southeastern Championship Wrestling and was given two more tag team title reigns while teaming with Fuller.
-Ultimately, however, the team split up and vacated the title.
+Ultimately, the team split up and vacated the title.
 LeDuc was then booked in singles competition, winning the Southeastern Heavyweight Championship twice more with victories over Jacques Rougeau, Jr. and Terry Gordy.
 He was also put over Terry Gordy to win the NWA Alabama Heavyweight Championship in May 1982, but LeDuc dropped the title that summer to Austin Idol.

 In the early 1980s, LeDuc wrestled in Mid-Atlantic Championship Wrestling, where the bookers had him join Oliver Humperdink's "House of Humperdink" stable.
 Under Humperdink's management, LeDuc was booked to win the NWA Television Championship by defeating Jimmy Valiant in 1982.
-The title reign did not last long, however, as the belt was soon taken away because of an angle that saw LeDuc cheat in a title defense against Johnny Weaver.
+The title reign did not last long, as the belt was soon taken away because of an angle that saw LeDuc cheat in a title defense against Johnny Weaver.
 Eventually, the storyline had LeDuc claim that Humperdink had stolen his money, and LeDuc left the stable.
 This led to a worked feud between LeDuc and the members of Humperdink's stable, although the main rivalry that was portrayed was between LeDuc and Dick Slater.
-As part of the feud, LeDuc and Slater faced each other on April 30, 1983 in a Lumberjack match.
+As part of the feud, LeDuc and Slater faced each other on April 30, 1983, in a Lumberjack match.
 At this time, LeDuc received a push and won the match and Slater's NWA Television Championship.